FredrikM97/surepetcare_feeder_motor_fix/README.md

 Before beginning the repair, you’ll need the following tools and materials:

-- Drill bits: 1.5mm and 2mm (suitable for plastic)
+- Drill bits: 2mm (suitable for plastic)
 - Replacement gear with the following specifications:
   - Teeth: 12
   - Module: 0.3